toddcf/toddcf-author/README.md

 ## Future Iterations

+### Footer

+- The footer.js file is linked, but there are jQuery issues that need to be fixed before it will push the date to HTML.
+- The ABOUT page is the only one with the correct &ndash; layout.
+Bring the other HTML pages up to speed.

 ### Bonus

 - Use Waypoints to scroll up and down this page by clicking in the . . .